Mohammad-Khazaee/laravel-translation/README.md

 - laravel mail
 - ...

-also this project is written clearn so you can continue devloping process
+also this project is written clean and it follow the rules of the clean code so you can continue devloping process
 ## installation

 clone or download the project from github then run : \